counttracula/SnakeGame/README.md

 In the end the project ought to demonstrate the use of:
 * OOP, including but not limited to:
     * Inheritance
+      * GameObject -> Food/Obstacle/Snake hierarchy
     * Method overloading
     * Polymorphism
+      * Opacity management through the objects
     * Templates
+      * Renderer class has been templated for illustrative purposes.
 * Basic as well as advanced memory management concepts
+  * When it comes to memory management, we've elected, for educational and illustrative purposes, to utilize the heap for some objects that would otherwise be placed on the stack.
+Again, this was only to illustrate the command of the syntax.
+    In general, objects whos size relatively small and well known at compile time can easily go on the stack whereeas objects whose size is unknown and potentially unlimited ought to go on the heap.
+One such objec is the vector of obstacles, for instance.
 * Concurrency
+  * In addition to SDL libraries and the main thread, there is a timer thread that notifies (via a condition varible) the main thread, where the game runs and causes penalites.

 <img src="snake_game.gif"/>